Using real estate leverage to create wealth

 In an ideal scenario you will find a property with a low enough purchase price that you can rent it out for more than the cost of your mortgage.
 In that case your property not only pays for itself but it also produces income.

 Rising Austin real estate costs make it harder to find properties that will cash flow right away.
 To resolve this many investors look for multi-family properties (think duplexes and apartments) where the rent is lower for an individual tenant, but because there are multiple tenants the total rent collected still exceeds the cost of carrying the property.
-Another option is to buy properties further away where prices are lower, creating greater spread between your mortgage payment and what you can charge in rent.
+Another option is to buy properties further away where prices are lower, creating a greater spread between your mortgage payment and what you can charge in rent.

 Model #2: Long term value & appreciation